Who will be on my care team?

 The Fairmont Care team will continually monitor your progress and when the time comes, help you make a seamless transition to home.
 Our therapists will join you and your family at your home to conduct a home safety assessment to make sure you can safely continue your progress at home.

 On the day of discharge, our nurses will review your medications and any instructions that need to be followed at home.
-We will work with you, your family members and caregivers to help you return to home without incident.
+We will work with you, your family, and caregivers to help you return to home without incident.

 You will be sent home with any unused medications that are allowed.
-Your family member may want to plan on a trip to the pharmacy for any new medications that the doctor may have ordered.
-Making sure that you continue your medications uninterrupted is one of our highest priorities.
+Your family member may want to plan a trip to the pharmacy for any new medicines the doctor may have ordered.
+Ensuring you continue your medications uninterrupted is one of our highest priorities.

 We are always available to answer questions and welcome your calls after you have returned home.
 We will call you after you have been home a few days to check on your progress.

 Will I need to make adjustments to my home environment?

 Preparing your home for a safe return before you enter the hospital with the help of a family member will help ease the transition.
 Before your surgery, organize your home to clear your walking areas in order to prevent accidents.
 Consider a first floor sleeping arrangement with a firm bed that allows your feet to touch the floor when you sit on the edge of the bed.
 Your therapist may also make suggestions to you at the time of your home safety assessment.

 Are there community services that can support me once I’m back home?

 Our social workers are experts on community services that are available in your area.
 They can help with setting up grocery delivery, home health services, home adaptation services, and even regular meal delivery services.
 When it is time for you to go home, the social worker will review all of these services with you and help you choose the best options for your lifestyle.